Barth syndrome

 Gene-directed therapies and trials

-There are no current gene-directed therapies for Barth syndrome, though the Barth Syndrome Foundation is supporting research in this area (see the resources list below).
+- There are no current gene-directed therapies to cure Barth syndrome, though the Barth Syndrome Foundation is supporting research in this area (see the resources list below).

 Resources